Documentation

 ```

-Claim your domain at app.lattis.dev to get a verified badge and unlock full page crawling.
+Claim your domain at app.sitedex.dev/team/domains for a verified badge and a deeper crawl.

 Claude Code